lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 image: distributional_effects.png
 ---

-# Distributional effects are often overlooked but provide a deeper understanding
+# Distributional effects of A/B tests are often overlooked but provide a deeper understanding

 ## The group averages and average treatment effect hide a lot of information

-Data analysts often spend a lot of time thinking about means.
-What's the revenue per customer?
-What's the average time spent to service incoming requests?
-How large was the average treatment effect in my A/B test?
-We do this with good reason - if we are consistently running A/B tests that increase the revenue per customer (or whatever our favorite metric is), we'll end up reaching our organization's goals.
-Nonetheless, thinking only about the average effect leaves out a lot of valuable information about the shape of the distribution, and does not allow comparison of distribution shapes

-Single digit summaries of shape (variance, skewness, kurtosis) hide details of shape; they describe a single attribute of the shape

-A deeper understanding of the shape comes from looking at the quantiles; the inverse of the quantile curve is the CDF
+Most companies I know of that include A/B testing in their product development process usually do something like the following for most of their tests:
+* Pick your favorite metric which you want to increase, and perhaps some other metrics that will act as guard rails.
+Often, this is some variant of "revenue per user", "engagment per user", ROI or the efficiency of the process.
+* Design and launch an experiment which compares the existing product's performance to that of some variant products.
+* At some point, decide to stop collecting data.
+* Compute the average treatment effect for the control version vs the test variant(s) on each metric.
+Make a decision about whether to replace the existing production product with one of the test variants.

+This process is so common because, well, it works - if followed, it will usually result in the introduction of product features which increase our favorite metric.
+It is a series of discrete steps in the product space which attempt to optimize the favorite metric without incurring unacceptable losses on the other metrics.

+In this process, the average treatment effect is the star of the show.
+But as we learn in Stats 101, two distributions can look drastically different while still having the same average.
 ```python
 from matplotlib import pyplot as plt
 import seaborn as sns